 This post first appeared on the Biodiversity Heritage Library blog.
 Historia naturalis ranarum nostratium has been described as one of the most beautiful works devoted to frogs and amphibians. more »

-This post was written by Abigail Espiritu, a summer intern focusing on social media and the Libraries’ blog.
-This fall, Abigail will be entering her freshmen year at the University of Maryland where she will be majoring in journalism.
+This post was written by Abigail Espiritu, 2018 Smithsonian Libraries summer intern focusing on social media and the libraries’ blog, and a rising sophomore at the University of Maryland.
+Museum more »

 Explore one of our newest collections in our digital library containing books, catalogs and ephemera from 19th and 20th century World’s Fairs and Expositions.
 The majority of the items in this collection were digitized by an outside vendor as part of a special project.
 Pieces in this collection date from the mid 1800’s to the early 1900’s, highlighting experiences from different fairs that took place all over the world, from America to Europe and more.
 Many of these pieces contain wonderful images and illustrations of the actual fairs, giving us a look into our world’s history.
 Here you can find and learn more detailed information about fairs like the The Great Exhibition, which was showcased in the Crystal Palace in London, England, and the Exposition Universelle in Paris, France.
 Below are a few pieces from the collection to give you an idea about what you can find in our new addition to our digital library.
 Most items are from the Dibner Library of the History of Science and Technology and the Cooper Hewitt, Smithsonian Design Library.

 Come visit the Cultivating America’s Gardens exhibition in the National Museum of American History before it closes this August!